SinovuyoG/Python/README.md

 The self Parameter
 The self parameter is a reference to the current instance of the class, and is used to access variables that belongs to the class.

-It does not have to be named self , you can call it whatever you like, but it has to be the first parameter of any function in the class:
+It does not have to be named self , you can call it whatever you like, but it has to be the first parameter of any function in the class

+BASIC DATA TYPES
+STRINGS:

+Python has numerous tools to analyze and construct strings, and one of the most useful is slicing.
+Slicing refers to taking a portion of a string and returning it.
+Strings in python are surrounded by either single quotation marks, or double quotation marks.
+There are also multiline strings which can be sourended by 3 quotes.
+Eg:
+"""Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua."""